chase-moskal/cynic/README.md

 - ### **or just execute your test suite manually**

-    should work anywhere you can execute es modules or commonjs
+    should work anywhere you can execute es modules

     ```ts
     import {test} from "cynic"
     import suite from "./cool.test.js"

     ;(async() => {

       // run the test suite